Dissonant Editions

 (Anniversaries of the Warsaw Uprising and the Liberation of Paris in 1944.
 Four days from now 90 years ago the First World War started, Russia having mobilised in response to Austria's impossible ultimatum to Serbia (whose loose-cannon-citizen-hothead Princip had assassinated the blue-blooded dough-head Archduke Ferdinand somewhere not far from Snipers' Alley in Bosnia-Herzegovina), and France having, under the terms of the Triple Entente, backed up Russia, and Germany having announced its support for Austria attacked France through Belgium, whose neutrality was guaranteed by Britain and France under the Treaty of London...so Britain declared war on Germany and Austria...)

 I am reading Margaret Atwood's latest novel.
 I am a fan.
-Her Cat's Eye, describing a childhood in Toronto surburbia in the 1940s and 50s so chimed with my own in Belfast at the same time - Toronto before the VietNam war being a version of Belfast (complete with Orange parades) transplanted to Canada, where my mother was so happy, and where possibly my father mobilised from - perhaps (I fantasise) a Québecois - that I felt she was some kind of elder sister.
+Her earlier Cat's Eye, describing a childhood in Toronto surburbia in the 1940s and 50s so chimed with my own in Belfast at the same time - Toronto before the VietNam war being a version of Belfast (complete with Orange parades) transplanted to Canada, where my mother was so happy, and where I imagined that possibly my father mobilised from - perhaps (I fantasise) a Québecois - that I felt she was some kind of elder sister.
 But I would never have allowed her to have that grotesque face-lift -one of the greatest of living novelists looking like a character out of Angela Carter ?!

 Referring to yesterday's musings, I quote from Atwood's superb Oryx and Crake: 'Homo sapiens doesn't seem to be able to cut himself off at the supply end...the less we eat, the more we fuck.